SimformSolutionsPvtLtd/ARKit-Prototype/README.md

 * Latest iOS version
 * Physical iPhone device (Devices above X series is recommended for performance)

-### Face Traking and loading live 3d content
-Tracking and visualizing faces is a key feature to track user's face along with their expressions and simultaneuosly mimic the same user's expression using a 3D model, also there are many possible use cases of tracking face by honing the capability of ARKit

-Here, in this tutiorial we have added some of the basic functionality of tracking face along with mimicking user's facial expression

 ### Body Tracking with angles detection
 Body tracking is an essential feature of ARKit enabling to track a person in the physical environment and visualize their motion by applying the same body movements to a virtual character.
 Alongside this we can also create our own model to mimic user's movemnets or also can use the "biped_robot" provided by Apple itself